iamfotx/esa/README.md

 - Through nested routes, Remix can eliminate nearly every loading state.
 - Your websites run into problems, but with Remix they don’t need to be refreshed.
 Error handling is hard to remember and hard to do.
 That’s why it’s built in.

-# Areas that could be improved?
+# Areas that could be improved and given some more thoughts?

 - Styling - Current state is horrible (honestly, couldn't even write a bit).
 - React pages/components can further be optimized using native react performance techniques to prevent unnecessary renders i.e with the uses of these hooks -> `useCallback`, `useMemo`, `React.memo`.